YosysHQ/apicula/doc/commandstructure.md

 For comparison ECP5 preamble is `0xFF` `0xFF` `0xBD` `0xB3`
 “File checksum” matches value displayed in programmer, unlikely actually used by hardware

+## Slots
+Slots (the name was chosen for lack of a better term) are single cells located outside the main grid.
+They are designed to accommodate fuses for a single functional block, such as a PLL.

+The slots have the same height of 8 rows and different widths.
+There is no geometric reference to the main grid or to each other, but there is a unique number that defines the function of the slot - for example, slot number 8 is intended for the lowest PLL.

+Slots that are not used in a particular design are simply not included in the output file.

+Slot commands:

+`0x6a` `0x00` `0x00` `0x00` `0x00` `0x00` `0x00` `slot_index` - beginning of the slot description with the `slot_index` index, a special case when `slot_index=0xff` is specified - this is the beginning of the slot block if the  slots were included in the design at all.

+`0x6d` `0x00` `0x00` `0x00` + 16 bytes of `0xff` - unknown.

+`0x6b` `0x80` `0x00` + `slot_size` - size in bytes, actually the width of the slot since the height is always equal to 8.
+This is followed by the slot content bytes, followed by two CRC bytes and 16 bytes of `0xff`.

+`0x68` `0x00` `0x00` `0x00` `0x00` `0x00` `0x00` `0x00` - end of the slot block

 ## Other commands

 Command always followed by 3 “option” bytes, usually `0x00` except for “load config”, like ECP5 commands